tristanlukens/a_nailbiters_worst_enemy/README.md

 -   [x] the pronoun dropdown menu looks terrible on safari
 -   [x] metadata (s-head)

-\*scrapped — users can go fuck themselves if they forget their credentials
+\*scrapped — users can go fuck themselves if they forget their credentials\n
 \*\*pushed to 0.4 in the cleanup stage

 ### Version 0.4